vishwaksenan/dynamic_bar_graph/README.md

 # Dynamic Graph
-SImple project to make a real time graph display using Chart.js and Django.
+Simple project to make a real time graph display using Chart.js and Django.